j-blake-s/Codeathon-Fall-2021-Upper/ScheduleShowdown/README.md

 # Schedule Showdown

+TODO:
+* test cases
+* test case generator
+* sample case showing edge case where one class ends at the same time another starts, which is allowed
+* Java solution

 Alice, a Computer Science major, is arguing with Bob, an Electrical Engineering major about who has the harder degree program.
 Their friend Eve overhears the argument and proposes a simple test: whichever one of them can take the most